§ Terminology Governance Guide

 § Normative section

-Have a look at it here and be informed that Spec-Up is a longer running open source project that’s originated in DIF.
-ToIP invests in improvements to it in 2024.
+Have a look at it here and be informed that Spec-Up is a longer running open source project that originated in DIF.
+ToIP will invest in improvements to it in 2024.
 And offers these improvements as PRs to the DIF repo.

-Here we focus on the informative aspects of the technical specification: what is it, why are we programming this and how to use it.
+Here, we focus on the informative aspects of the technical specification: what it is, why we are programming it, and how to use it.

 {